Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Phase-Shift Selection Schemes

 \section{Phase-Shift Selection Schemes}

 In this section, we will introduce two phase-shift selection schemes that do not require any complicated optimization algorithm and, hence, can be implemented per coherence block by using the estimates of the current channel realization.
+The phase-shift selection schemes will be presented using the small-scale channel estimates.
+However, the results in this section can be utilized for the long-term RIS configuration as we elaborate later.
 In the uplink, the payload data transmission phase, the received signal at the BS is given as in \eqref{eq:received_signal} or \eqref{eq:received_signal1b} with $s_i$ being the uplink data signal of UE $i$ with transmit power $p_i$, i.e., $\mathbb{E}\{\left\vert s_i\right\vert^2\}=p_i$.